Science meets Literature

 Nature News covered the announcement of the BAT1K project, which aims to sequence the genomes of 1,000 bat species.
 Having genomes of all known vocal learning bat species will be crucial for determining the neurogenetic control mechanisms involved in vocal production learning.
 The BAT1K project’s director is Emma Teeling, co-directors are Sonja Vernes, David Ray, Liliana Davalos, and Thomas Gilbert.

-I am so excited that there will be a Saccopteryx genome soon!
+It is so exciting that there will be a Saccopteryx genome soon!

 The Nature News article was inspired by a minisymposium at the 2016 Meeting of the Society for Neuroscience entitled ‘Neurogenetic Insights Into Speech and Language From Birds and Bats’, organized by Sonja Vernes and Michael Yartsev.
 Our talks were well received and the meeting was great.